MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-pcw_callback.md

 ## -description

 Providers can optionally implement a `PCW_CALLBACK` function to receive notifications when consumers make requests such as enumerating instances or collecting counterset data.
-The [Performance Counter Library (PERFLIB version 2.0)](https://go.microsoft.com/fwlink/p/?linkid=144623) calls the `PCW_CALLBACK` function before the consumer's request completes.
+The [Performance Counter Library (PERFLIB version 2.0)](https://go.microsoft.com/fwlink/p/?linkid=144623) calls the `PCW_CALLBACK` function before completing the consumer's request.

 ## -parameters

 ### -param Type [in]

-A [PCW\_CALLBACK\_TYPE](ne-wdm-_pcw_callback_type.md) enumeration value indicating why the callback is invoked.
+A [PCW\_CALLBACK\_TYPE](ne-wdm-_pcw_callback_type.md) enumeration value indicating why the callback was invoked.
 Possible values are `PcwCallbackAddCounter`, `PcwCallbackRemoveCounter`, `PcwCallbackEnumerateInstances`, and `PcwCallbackCollectData`.

 ### -param Info [in]